-A bare root portion of buce godzilla for blackwater aquariums, photographed on a natural background at Betta Botanicals.
+A Green Rotala (Rotala rotundifolia) stem bundle prepared for use in blackwater planted aquariums, photographed against a natural background at Betta Botanicals.

-A bare root portion of buce mini boyan for blackwater aquariums, photographed on a natural background at Betta Botanicals.
+A Baby Tears plant potted for use in blackwater aquariums, photographed against a natural background at Betta Botanicals.

-A Bucephalandra Mini Phantom plant prepared for use in blackwater aquariums, photographed against a natural background at Betta Botanicals.
+An Anubias Coffeefolia plant potted for use in blackwater planted aquariums, photographed against a natural background at Betta Botanicals.

-A group of five buce aquarium plants with varying hues of green, red, blue leaves for blackwater aquariums, photographed on a natural background at Betta Botanicals.
+A bare-root portion of bolbitis heteroclita broad leaf for blackwater aquariums, photographed on a natural background at Betta Botanicals.

-A Bucephalandra plant grown on a wire mat for use in blackwater aquariums, photographed against a natural background at Betta Botanicals.
+Anubias Nana plant potted for use in blackwater aquariums, photographed against a natural background at Betta Botanicals.

 A Bucephalandra ‘Red Central’ plant prepared for blackwater aquariums, photographed against a natural background at Betta Botanicals.